 Gjirokaster Bazaar.

-Rows of little shops and cafes are formally organised with uniform signage.
-This makes Gjirokaster Old Town feel a bit less atmospheric than the hodgepodge bazaar in Skopje, for example.
+Return later in the day to browse the rows of little shops and cafes formally organised with uniform signage.
+This characteristic makes Gjirokaster Old Town feel a bit less atmospheric than the hodgepodge bazaar in Skopje, for example.
 A lot of the shops peddle mass-produced souvenirs, but there are some gems amongst the tourist traps.

 If you do want to do some shopping, look out for products made from local materials: Kitchen utensils carved from olive wood, herbal teas, olive oil, local honey, and raki.
 Zahire Shqiptare and Edua Gjirokaster both sell nicely presented artisan products.